 Learn to breathe correctly

-I always start my classes with pranayama/yogic breathing exercises.
-Ujiayi breathing otherwise known as the ocean sound breath, is a type of breathing technique in which you take a deep inhale through the nose with your lips sealed, and as you exhale through the nose keeping your lips sealed, you constrict your throat making a slight sound (hence the name ocean breath).
+I love to start my classes with pranayama/yogic breathing exercises.
+Ujjayi pranayama, also known as the ocean sound breath or victorious breath, is a type of breathing technique in which you breathe in and out through the nose and constrict your throat making a slight sound (hence the name ocean breath).
 This has a calming, heating effect, perfect for warming up the body before you start your yoga session.
-You can do 5 deep Uyaya breaths at the beginning of each practice and continue to use it throughout your yoga session.
-Another useful pranayama technique is nadi shodhana, alternating between the nostrils.
+You can do 5 deep breaths at the beginning of each practice and continue to use it throughout your class.
+Another useful pranayama technique is nadi shodhana, alternating the breath between the nostrils.
 Using one hand, bend your index and second finger onto the palm of the hand, and use the thumb for one nostril and the last two fingers for the other.
-Breath in through the most open nostril closing the other,then as you get ready to exhale close it and release through the other.
+Breath in through the most open nostril closing the other, block both nostrils and retain, then exhale through the other nostril.
 Alternate between the two and you can do this 10 times with each nostril always finishing up with the nostril you began with.
 Nadi shodhana brings balance between the left and right side of the body, the feminine and masculine.
-Throughout your practice, make sure you breath in as you go up with the body and exhale as you go down.
-Without using the breath correctly, the practice should not even happen as you might get dizzy or even injured.
+Throughout your practice, check in with your breathing patterns.

 Keep an open mind